 Each year in early summer, the PDCO organizes Finding the Right Postdoc Week, a series of events geared toward helping senior PhD students think critically about the next step in their careers and set themselves up for success in their future careers.
-Check back to this website in 2020 for details on next year’s event.
-In the meantime, use the resources here and view past year’s Postdoc Week webinars to start your postdoctoral search.
+Watch webinars from the past Postdoc weeks on our recordings page.

 How do I choose the best postdoc position for my future?

 A postdoc itself is not a career goal; it is a temporary position meant to train scholars in a new field, develop an independent project, and help secure a full-time position.
 Too often, students delay thinking about their careers until they are in a postdoc position.
 Ideally, students should think about their preferred career during graduate school so they can make an informed decision about if a postdoc is necessary and if so, choose a postdoctoral position that will set them up for success.
 To hear more about making this critical decision, listen to this presentation by Dr. Patricia Phelps: 2018 How to Find a Postdoc Presentation (PPT)